Our Graduate Program

 What are the most important things to do, to ensure that your application receives maximal consideration?

-1. Make sure your application is complete.
+- Make sure your application is complete.
 Why?
-If some required documents are missing, it is possible that your application may not come to the attention of the graduate admissions committee.
+If some required documents are missing, it is possible that your application may not be reviewed by the reviewing committee.

-2. Decide which areas you are most interested in, and indicate that on your application.
+- Decide which research areas you are most interested in, and indicate that on your application.
 Why?
 This will help to ensure that faculty in those areas are aware of your application.
-We understand that you may not feel ready to make a decision on area, and that you may change your mind later, but do your best to identify your areas of interest.
+We understand that you may not feel ready to make a decision on one area, and that you may change your mind later, but do your best to identify a few areas of interest.

-3. Mention specific faculty with whom you may be interested in working.
+- Mention specific faculty within our research areas with whom you may be interested in working.
 Why?
 This will help to ensure that specific faculty will be aware that you are potentially interested in working with them.

 Financial Support